At this point, Learner’s assumptions branch out in all directions.

 Our technology pegs us as microbial “decomposers”: global leaf mold, if you will.
-Indeed, we juggle sunlight, plants, animals and various dirts to produce cities, armies, waste heat and light, carbon dioxide, methane, rust and hard membranes of concrete and asphalt.
-In so doing, we’ve brewed a witch’s stew of toxic refuse, solid and liquid waste and megatons of human flesh.
+Indeed, we juggle sunlight, plants, animals and miscellaneous dirt to produce cities, armies, waste heat and light, carbon dioxide, methane, rust and hard membranes of concrete and asphalt.
+In so doing, we stir a witch’s brew of toxic refuse, solid and liquid waste and megatons of human flesh.

 “The pattern of human population growth in the twentieth century was more bacterial than primate.
 When Homo sapiens passed the six billion mark we had already exceeded by as much as a hundred times the biomass of any large animal species that ever existed on the land.
 We and the rest of life cannot afford another hundred years like that.”
 Edward O. Wilson, The Future of Life, Alfred A. Knopf, New York, 2002, p.
 29.

-He dubbed this phenomenon “intra-species warfare” interspersed with “extra-species” fights during which a heavily armed aggressor dehumanizes and exterminates its victims until weapon parity, attrition and/or genocide bring on martial exhaustion.
+He dubbed this phenomenon “intra-species warfare” interspersed with “extra-species” fights during which a more heavily armed aggressor dehumanizes and exterminates its victims until weapon parity, attrition and/or genocide bring on martial exhaustion.

 Real war is the art form of the bully and the tyrant.
-It lets loose routine massacre, vandalism, rape, terror and subversion of conscience.
+It sets loose routine massacre, vandalism, rape, terror and subversion of conscience.
 It is the disgraceful way we express our reptilian neural wiring and paleomammalian reflexes that govern human fear, authoriphilia (love for authority) and aggression.